yarnpkg/berry/packages/gatsby/content/advanced/lexicon.md

 Refers to tasks executed right after the packages got installed; typically the `postinstall` scripts configured in the [`scripts` field](/configuration/manifest#scripts) from the manifest.

 Build scripts should be left to native dependencies, there is virtually no reason for pure JavaScript packages to use them.
-They have [significant side effects](/advanced/lifecycle-scripts#a-note-about-postinstall) on your users projects, so weight careful whether you really need them.
+They have [significant side effects](/advanced/lifecycle-scripts#a-note-about-postinstall) on your user's projects, so weight carefully whether you really need them.

 See also: [Lifecycle Scripts](/advanced/lifecycle-scripts)